kumarlabgit/ESL-PSC/fast_scan_rs/README.md

 * `min_out_ctrl_agreement` (float in `[0,1]`, optional, default `1.0`): minimum
   fraction of control residues that must match the outgroup residue before a site is counted as convergent.
 Values outside the range are clamped.
+* `tree_file` (string, optional): path to a Newick or NEXUS tree file for parsimony-based ancestral reconstruction.
+When provided with `analysis_species`, the MRCA of analysis species is reconstructed and used as the outgroup.
+* `tree_json` (object, optional): pre-parsed tree structure (from Python/Biopython)
+  with schema `{"name": str | null, "children": [...]}`.
+Preferred over `tree_file` when both are present.
+* `analysis_species` (list of strings, optional): species in the convergence analysis.
+  Required when using ancestral reconstruction to identify the MRCA node.

 ## Output format